brainshift-design/Generator/README.md

 ## What is this?

 This is a node-based Figma plugin that lets you build procedural geometry.
 It's good for generative art, data visualization, technical illustrations, things like that.
-The benefit that all this happens right inside Figma, and the generated objects are regular Figma objects that you can use in your normal Figma workflow.
+The benefit that all this happens right inside Figma, and the generated output is regular Figma objects that you can use in your normal Figma workflow.
 It's published here: https://www.figma.com/community/plugin/899028246731755335.

 ## Architecture